 I’m not sure what I imagined, but I didn’t really expect it to look like NASA.
 Tampa-based firm AVI-SPL designed the space, stating that “one of the greatest challenges facing implementation of the AV technology at the new OEM headquarters was to install and integrate systems in which information from hundreds of sources could be easily accessed and displayed.”
 It looks like they have achieved the goal: the main room has nearly 20 immense tv screens and the “Watch Command” room is simply of a wall of televisions and computer screens, where they monitor radio, news and other communication chatter 24/7.

-For the techies: the main room (the Joint Information Center) features four 160″ diagonal rear-projection screens, each consisting of four individual Christie Digital 8000 Lumens projectors.
+For the techies: the main room (the Emergency Operations Center) features four 160″ diagonal rear-projection screens, each consisting of four individual Christie Digital 8000 Lumens projectors.
 There are also two RGB Spectrum Media Wall multi-image processors to array video, broadcast and computer images simultaneously, four 84″ plasma displays and eight 61″ NEC plasma displays.
 The Watch Command room has five Mitsubishi 61″ DPL rear projection units installed side-by-side as one unified display, two plasma screens and three rows of computers with full video, microphone and AV system touch panel connectivity.

 These rooms are windowless and secure, reinforced by cinderblock.
-The Joint Information Center is used as a control center, with each computer and phone dedicated to a specific agency.
+The Emergency Operations Center is used as a control center, with each computer and phone dedicated to a specific agency.
 The agencies are clustered together by category, such as utilities, infrastructure, private sector or regional agencies.
 This main room has never been fully activated (thankfully) but has been partially activated several times for the recent tornados in Brooklyn and transit strikes.
 There is also a “Situation Room,” (no Wolf Blitzer here) with teleconferencing capability for press announcements: